2K's Asset Review & Management

 The leaderboard became one of the most discussed features after launch, and its impact on morale during crunch sessions was directly reported by users and managers.
 It's a feature that reads as whimsical on a spec sheet and proved essential in practice.

-Structured usability testing produced overwhelmingly positive feedback.
+Usability testing produced overwhelmingly positive feedback.
 I didn't trust it.
-The Hawthorne effect, users performing better when they know they're being observed, is a well-documented problem in usability research, and the gap between controlled testing and real production conditions is especially large for tools used during late-night crunch sessions under genuine deadline pressure.
+The Hawthorne effect is a well-documented problem, and the gap between controlled testing and real production conditions is especially large for tools used during late-night crunch sessions under genuine deadline pressure.

 I ran a contextual inquiry by joining users during an actual late-night production push.
 The feedback was significantly different.
 Users revealed pain points that hadn't appeared in our other sessions, including the error-handling behavior in the CSV import flow, where stopping the upload to flag errors felt too restrictive when hundreds of assets were queued and a deadline was imminent.
-I pivoted the design to let users decide how to handle flagged errors and continue the import rather than stopping it — a change that directly improved both productivity and satisfaction in the highest-pressure moments the platform was built to serve.
+I pivoted the design to let users decide how to handle flagged errors.
+A change that directly improved both productivity and satisfaction.

 Results & Impact

 LARS replaced an entrenched, error-prone workflow and delivered results that held up under real production conditions.
-Error frequency dropped 68%.
+Error frequency dropped 67%.
 Projects were completed 32% faster.
-Managers reported meaningfully faster onboarding of new users — a significant operational gain in an industry with high turnover.
-The platform has processed over 100,000 assets since launch, and production teams now have the capacity to focus on areas of game development that the old process was crowding out.
+Managers reported meaningfully faster onboarding of new users.
+The platform has processed over 700,000 assets since launch, and production teams now have the capacity to focus on areas of game development that the old process was crowding out.

 67%